Sitepress pages are organized in a hierarchical tree. For example, given a site directory organized like this:

 site = Sitepress::Site.new(root_path: "/my/site") book = site.resources.get("books/html-for-newbs.html") book.parents # All parents nodes (books, root) book.siblings # All siblings book.parent # This would return nil since the `book` node doesn't have a page. book.children # Returns all of the chapters in `html-for-newbs` (chatper-1 .. chapter-3)

-Traversing the site hierachy is very useful for building site navigation components.
+The ability to traverse the site hierarchy is particularly useful when building site navigation components.

 What if you want to programmatically manipulate your resources?
-For example, maybe you want to set the layout for the
+For example, you might want to set the layout for all pages shown under the url

 site = Sitepress::Site.new(root_path: "/my/site") site.manipulate do |resource| resource.data["layout"] = "video" if resource.data["video_url"] =~ /youtube/ end